Smooth Sailing With Simulcast

 We've written a lot of words, here, but we've barely scratched the surface of topics like layer configuration, bandwidth estimation, and how video codecs work.
 For example, we didn't even mention keyframes.
 Keyframes are a favorite topic of video engineers everywhere.
 But they'll have to wait for another post.

-As always, if you have questions, thoughts, or comments (including about keyframes), please come over to the peerConnection WebRTC community and start a thread.
+As always, if you have questions, thoughts, or comments (including about keyframes), please come over to our Discord community and start a thread.

 Never miss a story